naurril/naurril.github.com/posts/tf-notes.md

             - create executor barrier
             - prepare args (Executor::Args)
         - put all executors to work <br>
+            all executors use the same args.<br>
+            thread pool is given to executor by args. executor calls pool->schedule if new task is to be executed, the very task functions is an arg to schedule. executor maintains a ready task list, after all dependent nodes finished the node is put into ready list.
+An empty ready list means all task done.<br>
+            Q: note that the thread-pool is used to run the task. when is GPU device be used? and how? who manages the threads of the pool? is it possible that a kernel uses multiple threads simultaneously? does executor have the knowledge of the number of threads of the pool?

+            code: ExecutorState::Process<br>
+            when the executors are created(GetOrCreateExecutors), each graph partition is bond with one executor, and a device is specified there.
+When a kernel is created, the device's computeAsync method is invoked with the kernel, which is done by a thread of the pool.

         - wait for executors to finish. wait is implemented by condition variable (on posix system). <br>
         - outputs processing <br>
         - update cost model <br>